Trader who predicted 2008 financial crisis bets $1.6bn on market crash by end of 2023

 His bet comes as the S&P 500 has risen 16 per cent and the Nasdaq 100 38 per cent already this year.

-Mr Burry became famous for his market movements in the mid 2000s when he bet against the housing market in events that led to the worldwide recession.
+Mr Burry became famous for his market movements in the mid-2000s, when he bet against the housing market during events that led to the worldwide recession.

-It seems like he does not always get it right, however.
-In January he tweeted: “Sell” to his 1.4 million followers, but then in March he wrote “I was wrong to say sell”.
+It seems that he does not always get it right, however.
+In January, he tweeted the word “Sell” to his 1.4 million followers, but then in March he wrote “I was wrong to say sell”.

-As of August 17, his account now appears to be inactive without any tweets whatsoever - having deleted his activity in a stand against Elon Musk.
+As of 17 August, his account appears to be inactive without any tweets whatsoever, after he deleted his activity in a stand against Elon Musk.

 “He completely understood what was happening here.
 Viewed himself not as a hero in the slightest.”